ifurusato/rc5tx/README.md

 -----------

-Copies *.WAV files from a source directory tree to a target directory tree as a sorted list, using the Roland RC-5 file structure as a basis.
+Copies *.WAV files from a source directory tree to a target directory tree as a sorted list, using the **Roland RC-5 Loop Station** file structure as a basis.

+This will recursively copy any *.WAV files found in the source directory tree and sort them *alphabetically* (regardless of original location), then writes them to the sequentially-numbered directories in the target directory (001_1/, 002_1/, etc.).
+The RC-5 supports up to 99 "memories", play-selectable via its MEMORY knob.

+Note that if you are proficient using rsync and set up a source tree mirroring the directory structure of the RC-5, you do not need this script.

 Requirements